-Low water: The river had just enough water in it to run but anything less and you’d be walking quite a bit.
-As it was, I had a good ab workout, butt-scooting and gorilla-arming my way through some of the many rocky shallows.
-I never got stuck badly enough where I had to get out but it was touch-and-go for quite a few places where there were only a few inches of water.
+Low water: The river had just enough water to run, but at low levels you’d be scraping a lot and walking quite a bit.
+As it was, I had a good core workout, butt-scooting and gorilla-arming my way through some of the many rocky shallows.
+I never got stuck badly enough where I had to get out, but it was touch-and-go in a number of places.
 You’d want a couple more inches to comfortably run this.
-The problem is catching the river at the right time, because it has a gradient of 13’ and thus it drains quickly.
+The problem is catching the river at the right time, because it has a gradient of 13′ and thus it drains quickly.

 That said, DO NOT RUN THIS RIVER IF THERE IS EVEN A CHANCE OF BEING ON IT DURING A HEAVY RAIN.
 Due to the steep canyon walls and gradient, this section of the river is prone to flash floods.

 For example, on April 13th, the gauge was hovering around 2′-high.
 After a couple inches of rain the river rose to 11′ in 24 hours!
 Two days later, by April 16th, it fell down to 4′.
 Thus, it rose 9′ and dropped 7′ all within 72 hours.
 From the 16th to the 20th, (when I paddled it) it had dropped only from 4′ to 2.7′.
 But if you can paddle this at 3.5′, I think it would be perfect with enough water never to get stuck but not too much water to make the rapids too menacing.

 This part of the Apple River is designated as “non-navigable” according to Illinois law, established in 1911 and based on 19th Century notions of commercial purpose and use of what defines navigability.
 This is total BS and foolishly antiquated, as the river is quite obviously navigable and arguably commercial (with respect to outfitters) but the law is on the books… for now.